Complaints options independent of the Ministry

 If you think we have not protected your personal information or we have breached your privacy and you are unable to resolve a privacy dispute with us, you can make a complaint to the Privacy Commissioner Te Mana Mātāpono Matatapu.

-Privacy Commissioner(external link)
+Making a complaint – Privacy Commissioner(external link)

 A quick tour of the privacy principles, relating to how your personal information should be collected and stored, is available on the Privacy Commissioner's website.

-Health and Disability concerns
+Health and disability concerns

 If you have concerns about a health or disability service and we have not resolved your issue to your satisfaction, you may make a complaint to the Health & Disability Commissioner Te Toihau Hauora, Hauātanga.

-Health and Disability Commissioner(external link)
+Making a complaint – Health & Disability Commissioner(external link)

 If you believe a child or adult is in immediate danger or if a crime has been committed, you should dial 111.
-You can also call 105 to report incidents that are not emergencies, such as theft or intentional property damage.

 Details on how to report emergencies and non-emergencies can be found on the NZ Police website.

-Oranga Tamariki Ministry for Children
+Oranga Tamariki

 If you, or a child or young person you know is in immediate danger, call Police on 111.

-If you need to talk, Oranga Tamariki’s Freephone is open 24 hours, 7 days a week: 0508 326 459.
+If you need to talk, Oranga Tamariki’s freephone is available 24 hours, 7 days a week: 0508 326 459

-Oranga Tamariki(external link)
+Worried about a child? – Oranga Tamariki(external link)

 Teaching Council of Aotearoa New Zealand

 If you have concerns about the conduct or competence of a teacher, you should raise these with the school board as the employer.
-If you are still concerned after raising with the board, you can make a complaint with the Teaching Council.

-Report a concern to the Teaching Council(external link)
+Report a concern – Teaching Council(external link)

 Raising concerns about a public entity